-Every effort shall be made to resolve the grievance at the time of the meeting.
+Every effort shall be made to resolve the grievance during the meeting.
 However, if an interpretation of University or Community College policy is necessary or other individuals are involved, it may be necessary for the University or Community College official to research the facts and present the decision within five (5) working days.

-Level II (Dean of Students)
+Level II (Immediate Supervisor)

-In the event that the student wishes to appeal the decision made at Level I, the student must, within fifteen (15) working days after receiving the Level I decision, present to the Dean of Students the following statements in writing:
+In the event that the student wishes to appeal the decision made at Level I, the student must, within fifteen (15) working days after receiving the Level I decision, present to the official's immediate supervisor the following statements in writing:

 - A clear statement of the grievance, with reference to the University or Community College policies, which have been misapplied, misinterpreted, or non-enforced, when applicable. - The facts that support the student's position.
-All facts or information, which is to be considered, must be applicable. - The resolution desired (what could the University or Community College do that would resolve the grievance to the student's satisfaction?)
+All facts or information, which is to be considered, must be applicable. - The resolution desired (what could the University or Community College do to resolve the grievance to the student's satisfaction?)